justin-tuck/docker-CI/readme.md

 Initializing a Git repo and making a remote of it on GitHub are explained in Module 2 of the course.

 The viewer should have Git installed and have a GitHub account.

+## Docker Hub
+Link Git Hub account and create and un check automatic build.
+Create a trigger and user that url in Circle CI

+## Circle CI
+Link your Git Hub account and select your project you'll need to create a circle.yml with your project specifications and location of tests and adding the env variable to commands

+### TRIGGER VALUE in circle CI
+curl -H "Content-Type: application/json" --data '{"build":true}' -X POST <TRIGGER_URL>